 The 2020 Peacebuilding Architecture Review (hereafter, the Review) was mandated by the 2016 resolutions (A/RES/70/262 and S/RES/2282) and stipulated to happen in the 74th session of the General Assembly (UNGA).

-GPPAC’s engagement in the informal process:
+GPPAC’s participation in the informal phase of the Review

 Informal Thematic Submissions: